Platopedia/platopedia.github.io/groups/artrade/index.md

     resetBtn(btn);
   }

-  setCaptchaVisible(false);
-  setStatus("❌ Verification cannot run inside this iOS in-app browser.
-Open this page in Safari and try again.", "error");
+  setStatus("❌ Open in Safari to create a ticket.", "error");
 }

 function clearVerifyTimeout(){